Congratulations! You’ve graduated college and are ready to settle into your first post-graduation job.

 Many professionals think of HR as “where they go when they’re in trouble,” like the principal’s office, but that’s far from the case.
 The human resources department can help you with various important issues when you start your first job.

 For example, HR is where you set up your benefits and ask questions about health insurance, retirement accounts, and other employee perks.
-A good HR manager can also help you navigate the different generations of employees that surround you.
+A good HR manager can also help you navigate the different generations of employees around you.

 There’s no reason to be intimidated by older employees or to disregard their ideas as outdated.
 Instead, respect them as peers and learn from them while communicating your expertise as well.